CYF Docs

 Make sure you have all of the following information before you have your first interview

-1. You have access to the Dashboard (or alternative way of getting information about your applicants)
+1. You have access to (or alternative way of getting information about your applicants)

 • If you do not have access, speak to your coordinator